leodube/DigitalGarden/🐉 DnD/Alfonso Montgomery.md

 > Note: Owls don't provoke opportunity attacks

-###### Grease (conjuration)
-Nonflammable grease covers the ground in a 10-foot square centered on a point within range and turns it into Difficult Terrain for the duration.
-When the grease appears, each creature standing in its area must succeed on a Dexterity saving throw or have the Prone condition.
-A creature that enters the area or ends its turn there must also succeed on that save or fall Prone.

 ###### Shield (abjuration, reaction)
 An imperceptible barrier of magical force protects you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from Magic Missile.